About David D. Yeh

 Previously, I completed basic training in the Toyohari style of Japanese meridian therapy, an advanced form of acupuncture focusing on gentle technique, refined sensitivity, and keen palpation skills to achieve powerful results.
 Toyohari is especially suited for those who are sensitive or deficient, including the children or elderly or the needle-phobic; thankfully, there’s no need to sacrifice effectiveness for gentleness.

-As an avid practitioner of qigong (Chinese energy exercises), I trained intensively with Shaolin Wahnam, and received certification as a Medical Qigong Practitioner by the International College of Medical Qigong.
-I am currently pursuing certification in qigong healing with qigong master Michael Lomax.
+As an avid practitioner of qigong (Chinese energy exercises), I trained intensively with Shaolin Wahnam, and received certification as a Medical Qigong Practitioner by the International College of Medical Qigong, and I’ve also studied with qigong healer Michael Lomax.
+I am currently pursuing neigong training with Damo Mitchell at Lotus Neigong.

 Prior to becoming an acupuncturist, I attended Stanford University and graduated with a B.A. in Psychology.

-Then, inspired by the works of naturalist Tom Brown, Jr., I spent a year living primitively in the Wisconsin Northwoods, at Teaching Drum Outdoor School.
+Then, inspired by the works of naturalist Tom Brown, Jr., I spent a year living semi-primitively at an outdoor school in the Wisconsin Northwoods.
 That year was an intensive education in wilderness living: I spent the year building fires by friction, tanning deer hides, building and living in wigwams, eating wild plants, tracking animals, and learning how to live in a tight-knit community in the midst of both summer mosquitoes and winter snow.

 I live in Corvallis with my wife Abigail.